How to rent a moving truck

-Some people prefer to rent a moving truck instead of paying full-service movers.
-Do-it-yourself moves have some drawbacks, but consumers with the ability can save money by moving themselves.
+Some people prefer to rent a moving truck rather than pay full-service movers.
+Do-it-yourself moves have some drawbacks, but those with the ability can save a significant amount of money by moving themselves.
+If a DIY relocation is the right move for you, read on to see how it’s done.

 How much does a moving truck cost?

-Moving across several states in the summer costs an average of $1,000, which includes gas and full coverage insurance.
+As of publishing, moving across several states in the summer might cost you around $1,000, including gas and full-coverage insurance.

-We have some estimated costs for various routes.
-These estimates are for weekend moves in the summer with full coverage insurance and an estimated gas price of $2.50 per gallon.
+Below are some estimated costs for various routes.
+These estimates are for weekend moves in the summer with full-coverage insurance and an estimated gas price of $2.50 per gallon.

 |Move type||Example||Truck size||Average cost|